gautamworah96/PackHack2019/README.md

 ## GhostWriter!

-An application that lets you build interactive scripts using machine generated scripts.
-Internally it uses an LSTM trained on past data and scripts.
+An application that lets you build interactive movie scripts using machine generated texts.
+Internally it uses an LSTM trained on past data and previous movie scripts.
 More details and refactoring will be up soon!

 DevPost: https://devpost.com/software/packhack2019